 * pruning of large trees to improve the canopy (no large trees will be removed).

-It was part of Council's Share an Idea scheme taken over by CCDU to improve Avon River banks post quakes.
-The idea was to have a City in a Garden.
-The reality was a City in a Swamp.
+It was part of Council's Share an Idea scheme taken over by CCDU to improve Avon River banks.
+The idea, a City in a Garden.
+The reality, a City in a Swamp.
 That section of Avon River bank needed no improvement.
-I could think of many bits of Avon River banks, downriver in eastern suburbs needing more attention from Council, City Care & CERA.
+I could think of many bits of Avon River banks, downriver in E suburbs needing more attention from Council, City Care & CERA.

 Sat 13.04.13.
 EQC Truths blog post "Unsafe Electrical Wiring" reported that EQC was using unregistered electricians to fix quake damaged housing, when registered electricians should be used.
 That left electrical wiring in housing fixed by EQC a fire hazard, due to bad electrical wiring by incompetent electricians.